A10dance-2021/A10dance-functions/README.md

 # a10dance-functions

+a10dance-functions uses Docker, Python and Flask to create images that can be built on Google Cloud Build containers and then deployed as web service endpoints using Google Cloud Run. <br>

 Live Wep API endpoints deployed with documentation written at https://hackmd.io/@KfflL-NrQia-oTecv4EItQ/SJpDEQQ2O

-a10dance-functions uses Docker, Python and Flask to create images that can be built on Google Cloud Build containers and then deployed as web service endpoints using Google Cloud Run.

 ## register_person